-Here is Germany though, pumpkin flavored everything hasn’t quite caught on, however, thanks to Pinterest, I discovered the largest Pumpkin Festival in the country, just outside of Stuttgart.
-Located at the Baroque palace of Ludwigsburg, every year for 8 weeks, everything pumpkin can be found here!
+Here in Germany though, pumpkin flavored everything hasn’t quite caught on, however, I discovered the largest Pumpkin Festival in the world, just an easy day trip from Stuttgart.
+Located at the Baroque palace of Ludwigsburg, every year for 8 weeks, everything pumpkin can be found here and it’s one of the best things to do in Germany in autumn!
+Wander through gardens beautifully decorated in every shape, size and color of pumpkins, devour pumpkin flavored everything from ice cream, to soup, spätzle and waffles!
+This is the epitome of Germany day trips!

 Love Pumpkins?
 PIN IT FOR LATER!!

-The Ludwigsburg Palace was from the 18th century to 1918 the principal royal palace of the dukedom that became in 1806 the Kingdom of Württemberg which managed to survive WWII unscathed!
+The Ludwigsburg Palace was from the 18th century to 1918 the principal royal palace of the dukedom that became in 1806 the Kingdom of Württemberg which like a few German towns, managed to survive WWII unscathed!

-The gardens at the Palace are absolutely stunning!
+The gardens at the palace are absolutely stunning making it one of the prettiest palaces in Germany and is easily one of the top places to visit in Germany as there is usually always something going on at the palace!
 Everywhere are bright colored flowers shaped into beautiful designs!
 It is one of the best and largest examples of Baroque architecture in Europe to survive in its original form.
 What started out as a hunting lodge soon turned into a palace around 1704.

 Here you’ll find not only the largest amount of a variety of pumpkins, but Ludwigsburg’s pumpkin festival is also quite often home to the world’s largest pumpkin.
 In 2016, Mathias Willemijns from Belgium grew the world’s largest pumpkin ever, weighing in at 2,624.6 pounds!

-We decided to go the weekend which hosted the extra large Pumpkin Canoe Regatta in the fountain. (!!!
-How often do you see people canoeing in a pumpkin!?)
+In 2014, we happened to visit on the day of the extra large Pumpkin Canoe Regatta in the fountain.
 I found this extremely entertaining to watch and was surprised that a huge carved out pumpkin could float!
 You would think these huge pumpkins would sink, but they don’t!
 It was fun to watch the racers row around and around the fountain pond, which was beautifully decorated with pumpkins around the entire thing!

 After checking out the Pumpkin Festival, we continued to walk around the palace gardens, which are beautifully maintained!
-Your ticket to the festival will also include the palace gardens, which is fun to stroll through, especially if you have kids!
+Your ticket to the festival will also include the palace gardens, one of the most kid-friendly places in Baden-Württemberg.

 My favorite thing about the Märchengarten was the fun little boat ride, which can hold up to four people.
 The boat ride is free and only lasts about 5 minutes and offers some pretty fun views of some of the park.
 Naturally, our inner kiddies came out to play.

+Though, in 2014, the pumpkin competition had already taken place, in 2018, we were about a week too early.
 Further ahead, there were some pretty spectacular pumpkin carvings telling a story.
-The coolest one we saw was a massive mean pumpkin attacking smaller pumpkins, which were fighting him.
+The coolest one we saw was a massive mean pumpkin growling and attacking some smaller pumpkins, which were fighting him.
 Some of the other small pumpkins were carrying away hurt pumpkins on a gurney.
 It was pretty funny!

 For the gardens: